Gavin867/Office_Space_Directory/README.md

 ## Installation

-No installation is required for running the deployed version of the Big Kahuna Burger App.
+No installation is required for running the deployed version of the Office Space Directory.
 Simply click the '[Deployed Application Link]()' provided in the '[Location](#location)' section to get started.

 When downloading and running the application locally, use the following steps:

 2. Clone the repository to your computer and open the file in your code editor.
 3. Open a new CLI/terminal instance in the Office Space Directory code file and run "npm init -y" to install the necessary node modules.
 4. When all components are done loading, type "npm start" in the CLI.
-The application will automatically open in a new browser tab.
+The application will automatically open on http://localhost:3006/ in a new browser tab.

 ## Testing